Christmas in July Around the World

 Christmas in July in Canada seems similar to the US in that there are retail sales and Xmas dinner menus available in restaurants.
 However, it seems to be celebrated less than in the US.
 Several relatives that I have in Canada hadn’t even heard of it.

 It’s a fact that many tourists flock to Canada at Christmas time to get that fix of a snowy Christmas.
-We ourselves headed off from Australia to experience Christmas in Vancouver and rented a classic log cabin in the snowbound mountains of Banff National Park.
+We ourselves headed off from Australia and rented a classic log cabin in the snowbound mountains of Banff National Park.

 You will find a Christmas in July tradition in Quebec though – the annual tradition of ‘Noël des campeurs’, the camper’s Christmas is held in July.
 On the weekend closest to July 25th, campers gather with their friends and family and take part in Christmas cheer and festivities.